hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 8.4.4.
 Using Queue

 Hazelcast Queue (`IQueue`) is a distributed queue which enables all cluster members to interact with it.
-For details, see the [Queue section](https://docs.hazelcast.com/imdg/latest/data-structures/queue.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [Queue section](https://docs.hazelcast.com/hazelcast/latest/data-structures/queue) in the Hazelcast Reference Manual.

 A Queue usage example is shown below.